calmsacibis995/svr4-src/README.md

 Build instructions are located in `proto/i386/README`.

+For the lazy, installation media, built by me, can be downloaded from [here.](https://archive.org/details/svr4-v3.7z)

+## Build script description
 `:mk` - Builds everything. (commands, libraries, kernel, the `/usr/ucb` BSD-compatibility commands, etc.)

 `mk.add-on` - Builds all the addons. (e.g. Remote File Sharing addon)